SotosY/RecruitmentManagementSystem/README.md

 user data.
 React Hook Form was used to add form validation functionality to all the fields where user input was needed on the system.
 React Hook Form library was very easy to implement using the useForm hook which works with forms.
-React Hook Form library validates a form with a reduced number of re-render and is considered more performant.
+React Hook Form library validates a form with a reduced number of re-render, adds a security layer and is considered more performant.

 #### Community Resources: